 - Cornbread muffins

-- Raw veggies and Greek yogurt dill dip
+- Raw veggies with veggie dip

 - Fresh fruit

-More Easy Soup Recipes
+More Easy Vegetarian Recipes

 In a dinner time rut?
 Overwhelmed with the task of meal planning?
+It’s time to hand over meal planning to a pro!

-This done-for-you plan can easily be customized and your grocery list is made with the click of a button – all while you sit in the school pick up line.
+This done-for-you plan can easily be customized and your grocery list is made with the click of a button โ all while you sit in the school pick up line.

-Vegetarian White Bean Chili
+Easy Vegetarian White Bean Chili

 - Prep Time: 10 minutes